 A similar argument can be made someday in the future, where one could argue that we are merely socialized to conform to incestuous taboos.
-In the run-up to gain public acceptance for homosexuality, endearing letters, written by the American President Abraham Lincoln to his male friends, were shown as evidence for the prevalence of homosexual tendencies in previous eras.
+In the run-up to gaining public acceptance for homosexuality, endearing letters, written by American President Abraham Lincoln to his male friends, were shown as evidence of the prevalence of homosexual tendencies in previous eras.

 Now, how much more ammunition will those who someday may seek to legitimize incestuous relationships have?
 Will not every act of natural affection from parents towards their children and between siblings, be considered suspicious?
 Human civilization has existed for over five thousand years, in most places and most times, without democracy and with much less freedom.

 Can human society function for even a single day, if a brother and sister can marry each other or if parent and child can marry each other?